saritanus/2359Media/README.md

  a.
 Fishes don’t sing
  b.
 Fishes don’t walk
  c.
 Fishes can swim

 B.2.
 Can you specialize the fish as a Shark and as a Clownfish? a.
 Sharks are large and grey b.
 Clownfish are small and colourful (orange) c.
 Clownfish make jokes d.
 Sharks eat other fish

+B.3.
+3. Dolphins are not exactly fish, yet, they are good swimmers a.
+Can you model a dolphin that swims without inheriting from a fish class? b.
+How do you avoid duplicating code or introducing unneeded overhead?

+<i>Duplicate codes are already removed by design.</i>